Cere Network’s Road Ahead: Ecosystem Expansion

 - CERE ERC20 Staking: Cere will be offering $CERE (ERC20) staking possibilities to $CERE token holders who desire to increase their holdings via its strategic exchanges and partners.
 (Q4, 2021).

 - Mainnet Phase 1: Alpha Mainnet.
-Cere is working with a limited number of Extended Developer Program participants, community members, investors, Infrastructure and Exchange Partners to ramp up its operational participants.
+Cere is working with a limited number of Extended Developer Program participants, community members, token purchasers, Infrastructure and Exchange Partners to ramp up its operational participants.
 This includes participants who run validation nodes, data nodes, nominating/delegating (staking), and governance, as they’re all responsible for producing a sustainable network roll-out.
 (Q4, 2021).

 In addition, Cere has deployed wallets, network explorers, DDC smart contracts, DDC client libraries, the DDC web console, an encryption service, and other data tools to support apps-building on top of Cere’s DDC.
 (Q4, 2021).

 - Mainnet Phase 2: Mainnet Beta: Cere mainnet will be fully open for staking.
-The Network will also be sufficiently decentralized, with most validation nodes and nominators owned and operated by community participants, such as EDP developers, investors, exchanges, and strategic infrastructure partners.
+The Network will also be sufficiently decentralized, with most validation nodes and nominators owned and operated by community participants, such as EDP developers, token purchasers, exchanges, and strategic infrastructure partners.
 The Cere DDC storage network will be similarly decentralized among community operators, with automated incentives and verification in place.
 And a DDC engine specialized for persistent and incentivized storage of transferable NFT assets will also be released.
 (Q1, 2022)

 - Parachain Crowdloan/Auction: The Kusama parachain auction will provide Cere with an additional proving ground for its future parachain.
 It will also serve as an efficient way for Cere to distribute tokens to community members who remain loyal supporters of the Cere project.
 (Q1, 2022).